A New Argument That Could Undo Dozens of Federal Gun Laws.

 Quick Summary

-A novel legal argument in *Williams v.
-United States* challenges federal gun laws by asserting they exceed Congress's Commerce Clause authority.
-The argument posits that regulating intrastate firearm possession, without demonstrating a substantial effect on interstate commerce, is unconstitutional, referencing *Lopez v.
-United States* and potentially invalidating dozens of laws.
+A novel legal argument challenges federal gun laws, including 18 U.S.C. § 922(g)(1), by asserting they exceed Congress's Commerce Clause authority.
+Citing *Lopez v.
+United States*, the argument posits that mere intrastate firearm possession does not 'substantially affect' interstate commerce, a requirement for federal regulation.
+This challenges precedents like *Scarborough v.
+United States* and could impact dozens of federal firearm statutes.

 Chapters